 The MBFA is disappointed in the proposal within the Administration budget that, as in prior budgets, caps tax exempt interest on municipal bonds at 28%.

-Chairman Dave Camp’s (ROMI) tax reform draft that apply a new 10% surtax on
+Chairman Dave Camp’s (R-MI) tax reform draft that applies a new 10% surtax on

-municipal bonds and eliminate private activity bonds and advance refundings of
+municipal bonds and eliminates private activity bonds and advance refundings of

 The MBFA Executive Committee has written all U.S. Senators urging them to ensure that the federal tax exemption for municipal bonds is included in any "blank slate" approach to tax reform.